-Rebecca is a lifelong resident of Alexandria, Virginia and grew up exploring the lands and waters of the river at her back door, the Potomac.
+Rebecca is a life-long Washingtonian and grew up exploring the lands and waters of the river at her back door, the Potomac.
 Rebecca currently serves as CBF's Digital Engagement and Social Media Manager and is always looking for the next oppertunity to get CBF to go viral—in the good way.

 She has a degree in environemntal geology from the University of Mary Washington in Fredericksburg, VA.
 Prior to joining CBF, Rebecca worked in community outreach and communications with both federal environmental agencies and national and local environmental nonprofits.